Sounderya22/bin_picking_robot/README.md

 ```

-On running the above command, you should see the same output in the `results/cppcheck_results.txt` file.
+On running the above command, you should see the same output in the `cppcheck_results.txt` file.